 ACS clinicians interview the child and family, gather school and health records, and prepare a report for the Juvenile Court with their findings.
 The report to the court explains the child's behavior—taking into account how the child’s family history, school performance, and medical and mental health history have affected the child—and concludes with recommendations that would benefit the child and family.

 Education & Advocacy for Children and Families:

 Education & Advocacy builds on the comprehensive psychosocial evaluations of children and their families and provides the following services:

-- Advocacy for the clients and linking them with community services that are appropriate and realistic, such as medical care, mental health treatment, and in-home support for the family.
+- Advocacy for clients and assistance linking them with appropriate community services, such as medical care, mental health treatment, and in-home support for the family.

 - Follow-up with clients and providers to help ensure that clients are actually receiving the recommended services.

 Education & Advocacy for the Court and Community: